benny123tw/bh-blog/ReadMe.md

 Readme
 ------
-This is my own site
+My name is Benny Yen and this is my own website.